-When a patient is released home after surgery, they are often given multiple pages and packets of instructions.
+When a patient is released home after joint replacement surgery, they are often given multiple pages and packets of instructions.
 Many patients and even family members have related to me that they did not remember (or couldn’t find) the instructions they received upon discharge from the hospital.
 Because of this, I developed an organized, condensed post surgical handout, with the basic information emphasized, and blanks for the clinician to customize.
 Having clear instructions available improves outcomes.
 When we make the information easy to locate, we set people up for success!

 -Elevation or positioning Instructions.